franticcodefrenzy/CheckOutApi/Readme.md

 ## Solution Taken

-The solution was thought out in advance to a basic level, listing key classes, their interface and how they interact.
+The solution was thought out in advance to a basic level, listing key classes, their interfaces and how they interact.
-It was then bult iteratively and committed to show this, at key stages, building it up from the key CheckOut interface, filling out further required elements in later stages.
+It was then built iteratively and committed to show this, at key stages.
+It as built up from the key CheckOut interface, filling out further required elements in later stages.
 At each stage, unit tests were created to cover the components built at that stage and no more.

-Each commit bult upon the previous stage and often filled out templates and placeholders or slowly passed failing holding tests.
+Each commit built upon the previous stage and often filled out templates and placeholders or slowly passed failing holding tests.

 ### Design

-Every class has an interface, which is used wherever possible for reference, to keep things writing to the interface.
+Every class has an interface, which is used wherever possible for reference, to keep things abstracted to the interface.

 Essentially, all scanned items implement ICheckOutItem and these are held in a specific CheckOutItemCollection.
-This should allow special-case items to by operated in the same as normal items.
+This should allow special-case items to by used in the same as normal items.

 Discounts all implement IDiscount and the decision was made to require them to be supplied a collection of items, in order to work out if their discount logic applies.
-Discount implementations are almost portable functions for the discoutn logic, but later their own validation was added.
-It may be possible to devise a way to keep discounts independant of item collections even further, but this seemed fairly workable.
+Discount implementations are almost portable functions for the discount logic, but later their own validation was added.
+It may be possible to devise a way to keep discounts independent of item collections even further, with more abstraction and looser coupling (more intermediate objects).

-The main CheckOut class uses underlying collection classe specific to heckout items and discounts, so it does very little of the implementation itself, allowing either of these to be swapped out, without change to its own or caller logic.
+The main CheckOut class uses underlying collection classes specific to checkout items and discounts, so it does very little of the implementation itself, allowing either of these to be swapped out, without change to its interface.

-The discount calculation is performed at the point the total is requested (not as we scan items), so we can get the full view of how manyn of # each SKU we have.
+The discount calculation is performed at the point that the total is requested (not as we scan items), so we can get the full view of the quantity of each SKU.

-The list of discounts are filtered out for ones that will obviosuly not apply (totals > checkout total or number items > those scanned) and then the remaining discounts are passed the item collection where they accessed quick summarised stats for the whole collections, to see what discount they offer.
+The list of discounts are filtered out for ones that will obviosuly not apply (totals > checkout total or number items > those scanned) and then the remaining discounts are passed the item collection, where they access summarised stats for the whole collection, to see if the specific discount applies.

 Multiple discounts have been allowed and they each operate off the original checkout total.
 This could be tailored with some further tweaking.